 Ful Medames (Fava Bean Dip)

-- 2 cans (3 cups) fava beans, rinsed and drained
+- 2 15-ounce cans fava beans (or 3 cups cooked and shelled fava beans), rinsed and drained

-- 1/4 tsp. cayenne or red chili pepper
+- 1/4 teaspoon cayenne or red chili pepper

 - 1/4 cup parsley